kestra-io/docs/content/docs/06.enterprise/apps.md

 version: ">= 0.20.0"
 ---

-Interact with Kestra using custom apps.
+Build custom UIs to interact with Kestra from the outside world.

 ## Overview

-Apps make it easy to use your Kestra workflows as a backend for a variety of applications without the need to build custom frontend apps from scratch.

-Apps provide custom UIs that allow anyone in the world to interact with your Kestra workflows without needing to understand the underlying technical details.
-Business stakeholders can manually approve paused workflows, pass data to automated business processes using simple forms, submit requests, and view the generated results.
+Apps let you use your Kestra workflows as the backend for custom applications while Apps serve as frontend, allowing anyone to interact with your workflows regardless of their technical background.
+Business users can manually approve workflows that are paused, submit data to automated processes using simple forms, send requests, and view the execution results.

-You can create custom applications capable of creating new workflow executions, resuming paused executions waiting for manual approval, interacting with Kestra's API, and more.
-In short, apps allow you and your users to interact with Kestra from the outside world.
+You can build custom applications that trigger new workflow executions, resume paused workflows waiting for approval, or interact with Kestra’s API.
+In short, Apps allow you and your users to interact with Kestra from the outside world.

 ---

 ## App Types

-Currently, there are two types of apps available in Kestra:
+Currently, Kestra offers two types of Apps:
-- **Form Apps**: these apps allow you to create a form that can be used to create a parametrized execution.
-For example, you can create a form that allows users to enter resources that needs to be provisioned and the user inputs are then fed into a workflow execution that can automatically provision the resources.
+- **Form Apps**: these apps allow you to create forms that can trigger workflows with input parameters.
+For example, a form might allow users to specify resources that need to be provisioned, and their inputs will feed directly into a workflow that automatically provisions those resources.
-- **Approval Apps**: these apps allow you to create a form that can be used to approve or reject a paused execution.
-Taking the same example as above, you can create an approval app that allows users to approve or reject the request to provision resources.
-Based on the approval or rejection, the workflow execution can be resumed to automatically provision the resources or stopped to prevent the resources from being provisioned.
+- **Approval Apps**: these apps enable forms for approving or rejecting paused workflows.
+Using the same example, an approval app could be used to either approve or reject a request for provisioning resources.
+Depending on the decision, the workflow will either resume and provision the resources, or stop.

-In the future, you can expect many more types of apps using Kestra's API to create new scheduled flows, interact with the KV store, or trigger other actions.
-The possibilities are endless!
-Let us know if you have any specific use cases in mind that you would like to see as an app.
+More types of apps are on the way, such as apps to interact with the KV store, or trigger other actions using Kestra’s API.
+If you have a specific use case in mind, we’d love to hear about it!

 ---

-## Problems that Apps Solve
+## How Apps Help

-Apps make it easy to build custom UIs on top of your Kestra workflows.
-It's common that Kestra users build workflows that are intended to be used by non-technical users.
-Creating a custom UI for each of these workflows can be tedious — imagine building a frontend app, serving it, connecting it to Kestra's API to trigger the workflow based on provided inputs, validating user inputs, handling responses and workflow execution outputs, handling authentication and authorization, etc. With apps, you can create a custom UI for any flow in seconds and let Kestra handle the rest.
+Apps offer custom UIs on top of your Kestra workflows.
+Often, workflows are designed for non-technical users, and creating custom frontends for each of these workflows can be a lot of work.
+Imagine having to build and serve a frontend, connect it to Kestra’s API, validate user inputs, handle responses, manage workflow outputs, and deal with authentication and authorization — all from scratch.
+With Apps, you can generate a custom UI for any flow in seconds, and let Kestra handle the heavy lifting.

-Common use cases that benefit from a custom UI on top of a Kestra workflow include:
+Here are some common scenarios where a custom UI is useful:

-- **Approval Processes**: workflows that require manual approval before proceeding, such as provisioning resources, granting access to IT services, deploying applications, validating data processing results, or reviewing AI-generated outputs.
+- **Manual Approval**: workflows that need manual approval, such as provisioning resources, granting access to services, deploying apps, validating data results, or reviewing AI-generated outputs.
-- **Report Generation**: workflows where a business user requests some data via inputs and gets a final CSV or Excel file they can preview and download.
+- **Report Generation**: workflows where business users request data and receive a downloadable CSV or Excel file.
-- **IT Helpdesk**: workflows that accept user bug reports, feature requests, or other types of tickets and automatically create a Jira ticket or send an email to the appropriate team.
+- **IT Helpdesk**: workflows that accept bug reports, feature requests, or other tickets, and automatically forward the ticket to the relevant team.
-- **User Feedback & Signups**: workflows that collect user feedback or allow users to sign up for a product launch or event.
+- **User Feedback & Signups**: workflows that collect feedback or allow users to sign up for events or email lists.
-- **Data Entry**: workflows where a business user needs to enter some data that is then processed by a workflow and the final result is sent back to the user or stored in a database.
+- **Data Entry**: workflows where business users enter data that is processed and either sent back to them or stored in a database.

-In summary, Apps make it easy to **use your Kestra workflows as a backend** for a variety of applications without the need to build custom frontend apps from scratch.
+In short, Apps make it easy to turn your Kestra workflows into interactive applications that anyone can use.

 ---

-## Creating Apps as Code
+## Creating Apps in Code

-To create a new app, navigate to the `Apps` page in the main UI section and click on the **Create** button.
-Add the app's configuration as code and click **Save**.
+To create a new app, go to the `Apps` page in the main UI and click the `Create` button.
+Add your app configuration as code and hit `Save`.

-### App to Create a New Execution
+### Example: App to Start a New Execution

-Below is a minimal configuration for a form app that will create a new execution when submitted:
+Here’s a simple configuration for a form app that triggers a new workflow execution when submitted:

 ```yaml
 id: compute_resources_form